How it works

 Listening

-With the launch of this website and the inclusion of our programmes in the Talking Newspaper App, all our listeners now have a choice.
+With the launch of this website and the inclusion of our programmes in the Speech Talking Newspaper app, all our listeners now have a choice.
 They can continue to receive the programmes by post or they can listen online (see Listen Online).
-Every ‘signed-up’ listener is provided free-of-charge with an easy to use “Boom Box”, with a simple demonstration of how it works as well as support throughout their time as a listener.
+Every registered listener is provided free-of-charge with an easy to use player, with a simple demonstration of how it works as well as support throughout their time as a listener.

 St Albans Talking Newspaper